themindfulbit/td/_content/1-episodes/2014-02-28-068-microphones-and-headphones.md

 {{ theme:partial src="product" show="{{ number }}" image="klipsch-s4i.jpg" name="Klipsch Image S4i Noise-Isolating Headset" description="The Image S4i employs a moving coil micro-speaker with controlled damping for smooth, full-bodied sound that’s similar to a more expensive design." msrp="$99.99" manufacturer="http://www.klipsch.com/s4i-headphones" amazon="http://www.amazon.com/gp/product/B00264GYMG/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00264GYMG&linkCode=as2&tag=theminbit-20" }}

 > {{ theme:partial src="aside-header" voice="potatowire" text="An easy upgrade" }}
+>
 > I think [Comply foam earphone tips](http://www.complyfoam.com/)  are a great upgrade to any set of in-ear headphones.
 They have different versions which will fit nearly every conceivable model out there.
 Your mileage may vary, but I won't ever willingly go without them again.
+>

-{{ theme:partial src="product" show="{{ number }}" image="comply.jpg" name="Comply Tx-400 Isolation PLUS Earphone Tips (3-pack)" description="Delivering maximum isolation for a superior audio experience, Comply Isolation Plus Tx-Series provide amazing comfort and stay-in-ear fit --- so you hear music the way it was meant to be heard. " msrp="$19.95" manufacturer="http://www.complyfoam.com/" amazon="http://www.amazon.com/gp/product/B002OOWBWA/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B002OOWBWA&linkCode=as2&tag=potatowire-20" }}
+> {{ theme:partial src="product" show="{{ number }}" image="comply.jpg" name="Comply Tx-400 Isolation PLUS Earphone Tips (3-pack)" description="Delivering maximum isolation for a superior audio experience, Comply Isolation Plus Tx-Series provide amazing comfort and stay-in-ear fit --- so you hear music the way it was meant to be heard. " msrp="$19.95" manufacturer="http://www.complyfoam.com/" amazon="http://www.amazon.com/gp/product/B002OOWBWA/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B002OOWBWA&linkCode=as2&tag=potatowire-20" }}

 #### Sennheiser px 200-II i
 {{ theme:partial src="timestamp" url="{{ soundcloudurl }}" time="22:55" }}

 > {{ theme:partial src="aside-header" voice="gabe" text="All-around Headphones" }}
 >
 > These are my all-around headphones.
 I wear them on walks and when doing casual work where I need some mobility.
 I think the audio quality of the microphone is much better than most other iPhone headphones.
-While I have no problems talking with them on, some users may tend to yell a bit more since there is no pass through from the mic to the headphones (sidetone).
+While I have no problems talking with them on, some users may tend to yell a bit more since there is no pass-through from the mic to the headphones (sidetone).
 >
-> The px 200 are comfortable but do rest directly on the ears.
+> The PX 200 are comfortable but do rest directly on the ears.
 Wearing them with glasses on all day is very painful for me.
 >
 > The sound is pretty good for this level of headphone.
 While I wouldn't say they provide "sound isolation" there's not a lot of audio bleed through to the outside world.
 They do reduce outside noise but are in no way closed headphones.
 >